yizhiyan1992/GEO_docs/AutoGIS.md

 `df.groupby` : return the keys and df corresponding to each key.

+### EPSG: European petroleum servey group

+- It is a public registry of geodetic datums, spatial reference system, Earth ellipsoids, coordinate transformations and related unit of measurement.
+Each entity is assigned an EPSG code between 1024-32767, along with a standard machine readable well-known text (WTK) representationm.
+- common EPSG codes:

+  - EPSG:4326 -WGS84 (gps coordinate system)
+  - EPSG:3857 -Web mercator projection (used by Google Map and OpenstreetMap)
+  - EPSG: 7789 - International terrestrial reference frame 2014.

 ## Lesson 3- GeoCoding/ Query spatial index/ spatial analysis

 Concepts: